Skip to main contentSkip to navigationSkip to search

 Neuroendocrine tumors – a life-limiting disease

-Neuroendocrine tumors (NET) are a collective name for a group of slow-growing cancerous tumors that originate from cells in the endocrine and nervous systems.
-It is a relatively rare, chronic and life-limiting disease that is often diagnosed late.
+Neuroendocrine tumors (NET) are slow-growing cancerous tumors originating from cells in the endocrine and nervous systems.
+The tumors can occur throughout the body, including the abdomen and lungs.
+It is a relatively rare and life-limiting disease that is often diagnosed late in disease progression.

 Disease overview